Agoric/documentation/main/getting-started/start-a-project.md

     <br><br>
     There are optional arguments that let you specify which project you want copied into the specified directory.
-By default, their values are set to use the Encouragement Dapp we wrote to provide a simple skeleton for a smart contract.
+By default, their values are set to use the Fungible Faucet Dapp we wrote to provide a simple skeleton for a smart contract.
     To specify a different project, use the optional arguments:<br>
     <code>--dapp-template &lt;name&gt;</code> Use the project specified by this &lt;name&gt; as the template copied into your current directory.<br>
       <code>--dapp-base &lt;base-url&gt;</code> Look under this directory for the Dapp template.
+  <br><br> <a href="/dapps/dapp-templates">Learn more about the available dapp templates.</a>
   <br><br>If this
   doesn't work, use <code>echo $PATH</code> to check that your Agoric
       CLI install directory is in your <code>$PATH</code> If not, add